RohanMathur17/SqueezeNet-Implementation/README.md

 ## Additional Information

-This repository attempts to replicate the architecture only.
+- This repository attempts to replicate the architecture only.
 Performance may vary based on parameters implemented.
 Can change the same and experiment using the   ```train.py```  module.
+- A sample usage of this can be found in the [Notebook here.](https://github.com/RohanMathur17/SqueezeNet-Implementation/blob/main/SqueezeNet_Implementation.ipynb)